 2.555 Whirling ― Centrifugal removal of excess paint from articles which have been coated by dipping.

-2.556 White Rust ― See ‘Rust’.
+2.556 White Rust ― See ‘rust’

 2.557 White Spirit ― The most commonly used thinner for paints and varnishes.
 Internationally, however, the preferred term is ‘mineral solvents for paints’ and the description given is that the material shall consist of mainly aliphatic hydrocarbons with certain boiling range.